The BI Project Manager operates in 2 worlds

 Why hire one of our BI Project Managers?

 Our BI Project Managers have a wide range of experience in the field of business analytics and Big Data, having worked with many organizations.
 Passionned Group is on top of all the ongoing changes in the market and publishes many articles about these subjects.
-Because we’ve developed our own BI Tools survey, and we’re 100% independent, we’re uniquely positioned in the marketplace.
+Because we’ve developed our own BI & Analytics Guide, and we’re 100% independent, we’re uniquely positioned in the marketplace.
 If you’re looking for an experienced BI Project manager, you’ve come to the right place.

 An interim BI Project Manager within 24 hours

 If you place a request with us, we do our best to reply within 24 hours.
 Then we’ll do a deep dive into your issues to determine the type of BI Project Manager you’re looking for to get the job done.
 We often suggest multiple candidates.
 If you choose one of our candidates, they can typically get started in your organization very quickly.

 Because we’ve worked with many organizations, we know that a successful BI implementation usually isn’t determined by whatever software is used.
 An organization that’s capable and can adequately handle BI is at least as important.
 The Passionned Group has extensive tooling and an analytics knowledge base that the interim BI Project Manager has access to.